ElodieGage/microarray-dge-gsea-radiosensitivity/scripts/README.md

 ## Attribution

-This project was completed as part of an academic genomics course and is shared here for educational and portfolio purposes.
+This project was completed as part of a bioinformatics course.